 - Your age, sex, health, and baseline nutrient level: these all affect how much of a nutrient you absorb — for example, if you’re pregnant your body starts to absorb more calcium and iron.

 If you aren’t sure about anything, just ask!
 It’s always worth checking that you’re buying the most easily absorbed form and that you know what to take your supplements with (and what not to!).
 Any good quality supplement provider will be able to answer your questions.

 There’s no hard and fast rule about what dose of a supplement you should take.
 But it’s a good idea to look at the UK recommended daily allowances (RDAs) as a reference.
 Most supplement labels state the RDA % so try to find one that has a high proportion of what’s recommended.

 With many supplements, it’s hard to overdose as your body will simply get rid of anything extra.
 But there are some exceptions.
 If you’re unsure about the dose you need to take you should always consult your doctor.

 Choosing the right supplement: tips and tricks

 The Food Standards Agency in Europe has strict regulations on what can be included in food supplements.
 Regulations in the US tend to be less strict.
-You can find more information about how supplements are regulated here.
+Find more information about how supplements are regulated.

 There are still a few tricks to help you buy the highest quality supplements though:

-- Pick pure forms — capsules, liquids, and bulk powders tend to have less unwanted additives than tablets.
+- pick pure forms — capsules, liquids, and bulk powders tend to have fewer unwanted additives than tablets

 Keep in mind that some additives are necessary to make the nutrients bind together and form.
 Do your research on ingredients you're not sure about or try to find ones that use words you know, like rice flour.